Colored Orphan Asylum: History

-The Colored Orphan Asylum was founded in Manhattan in 1836 by a group of Quakers led by Anna Shotwell and Mary Murray.
-It was one of the first of its kind in the United States to take in black children whose parents had died, or were not able to take care of them.
-Prior to its founding, orphaned black children were housed in jails or worked as beggars or chimney sweeps as orphanages refused to take them.
+The Colored Orphan Asylum was one of the first of its kind in the United States that took in Black children whose parents had died, or were not able to take care of them.
+By 1830, census records show that approximately 7% of New York's population was Black.
+Prior to the Colored Orphan Asylum's founding, Black children were primarily excluded from services from most children's institutions, leaving many of them to harsh conditions in local poorhouses.

 The orphanage initially offered schooling only for infants, feeling that their wards would not advance far in society due to being Black and orphans.
-Older children were bound by indentured servitude in which they were contracted to families, both Black and white, to learn a trade or skill until age 21.
-The families, in turn, paid a small fee to the Colored Orphan Asylum for the services which were placed in the bank for when the child left the institution.
-By 1897, schooling was increased until grade six and sent several students to the Hampton Institute for further study.
+Older children were bound by indentured servitude in which they were contracted to families, both Black and White, to learn a trade or skill until age 21.
+The families, in turn, paid a small fee to the Colored Orphan Asylum for the services which were placed in the bank for when the child left the institution.In the late 1800s, schooling was increased until grade six and sent several students to the Hampton Institute for further study.
 In 1918 schooling was increased until grade eight and the indenture system evolved into a loose foster care system in which the child was to be incorporated into the family and continue their studies.
 In 1846 Dr. James McCune Smith, the country's first licensed African American medical doctor, became the orphanage's medical director.
-The orphanage moved several times in Manhattan.
+The orphanage moved several times within Manhattan.

+By 1890s, the Colored Orphan Asylum remained among the twenty seven organizations in the United States that catered to interracial or Black children, marking the disproportionate quality of children's services between Blacks and white Jewish or Catholic children.